hybridgroup/cylon-ble/README.markdown

 # Cylon.js For Bluetooth LE

-Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js
+Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things using Node.js

 This repository contains the Cylon adaptor/drivers to connect to Bluetooth Low Energy (LE) peripherals.
 It uses the Noble node module (https://github.com/sandeepmistry/noble) created by [@sandeepmistry](https://github.com/sandeepmistry) thank you!